 Appeals can be filed orally or in writing within 60 days after the date of a Notice of Adverse Benefit Determination or Notice of Decision and Right to Appeal.
 The Notice explains to you how to file an appeal and what the deadline is for filing an appeal.
 However, if you have any questions the Arizona Complete Health-Complete Care Plan Grievance and Appeal Department is available to assist you.
-To reach a Grievance and Appeal Department representative, please contact Arizona Complete Health-Complete Care Plan Member Services.
+To reach a Grievance and Appeal Department representative, please contact Arizona Complete Health-Complete Care Plan Member Services at 1-888-788-4408 (TTY/TDY: 711).